Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Symplectic geometry and Morse type theorems

 \section{Symplectic geometry and Morse type theorems}

 Under Morse type theorems we understand results that relate the behaviour of the Jacobi curve or its approximation with the index or the kernel of the corresponding Hessian.
 Before stating these results we need some definitions and theorems from symplectic geometry.
-We should note that the sign conventions in this work differ from the sign conventions in some of the previous articles like~\cite{agrachev_quadratic,agr_gamk_symp}.
-The reason for this is that we would like to handle the normal and abnormal cases in a unified manner, and that we assume that the classical Jacobi equation for regular extremals produces a monotone increasing curve in the Lagrangian Grassmanian in the sense of Definition~\ref{def:monotone}.
+We should note that the sign conventions in this work differ from the sign conventions in some of the previous articles like~\cite{agrachev_quadratic,agr_gamk_symp} and some of the standard textbooks~\cite{sal_mcd,gosson}.
+The reason for this is that we would like to handle the normal and abnormal cases in a unified manner, and that in the smooth cases we want the Morse index of the Hessian to be equal to the Maslov index of the related Jacobi curve.
+This fact will determine a fixed co-orientation on the Maslov train $\cM_\Pi$, which will be defined in this section.
+This way the classical Jacobi equation for regular extremals produces a monotone increasing curve in the Lagrangian Grassmanian in the sense of Definition~\ref{def:monotone}.